 The antibody test involves a blood test to find out if someone has antibodies which indicate that they have had COVID-19 in the past.
 When the body becomes infected, it produces antibodies to fight the infection.
 Therefore, if the antibodies are present in the blood, it indicates that an individual has had COVID-19.

-Antibody testing is important as it will tell us how many people have had COVID-19.
+Antibody testing is important as it tells us how many people have had COVID-19.
 Not everyone who has had symptoms has been tested and not everyone who has had coronavirus has had symptoms.
-It's impossible to know the true number of cases, spread and actual death rate of the virus until an antibody testing service is made available to everyone.

-However, some have suggested that those who have had the virus, who may have some immunity, should have 'immunity passports' and be allowed to go back to work.
+Some have also suggested that those who have had the virus, who may have some immunity, should have 'immunity passports' and be allowed to go back to work.

 The World Health Organization has already advised against doing so as there is a lack of evidence that these would be beneficial, and could do more harm than good.
 There are also important question marks over what having antibodies means, which we discuss later in this article.

 Are you eligible for a free NHS flu vaccination?

 You may be entitled to a free NHS flu vaccination from your GP or local pharmacist.
 Find out if you are eligible today.